 46. Mattel came up with a Barbie doll version of German Chancellor, Angela Merkel, on her 50th anniversary.

-47. Germany has vowed to close down all its nuclear plants by 2022 to give way for renewable energy sources.
+47. Germany has vowed to close down all its nuclear plants by 2022 to give way to renewable energy sources.

 48. The brand of most taxi cabs in Germany is either Mercedes-Benz or Audi.